JAPETHj/trinit_ml01_hexahack/README.md

 Package the generated result images and charts into a zip file for easy sharing or downloading.

+XML FILES:
+The reason for converting XML files to YOLO format is to ensure that the annotations are in the format expected by the YOLOv5 training script.
+>Steps taken for the conversion :

+1)Read XML Annotations:
+Parse the XML annotation files that contain information about object bounding boxes and class labels.

+2)Convert Coordinates:
+Convert the bounding box coordinates from the XML format to the YOLO format, which uses normalized coordinates.

+3)Map Class Labels:
+Map the class labels from the original dataset's class labels to the class indices used by YOLO.

+4)Write YOLO Annotations:
+Write the converted annotations to text files, with one file per image.

+Converting XML file to Yolo>>

+Read XML Annotations:
+Parse the XML annotation files that contain information about object bounding boxes and class labels.

+Convert Coordinates:
+Convert the bounding box coordinates from the XML format to the YOLO format, which uses normalized coordinates.

+Map Class Labels:
+Map the class labels from the original dataset's class labels to the class indices used by YOLO.

+Write YOLO Annotations:
+Write the converted annotations to text files, with one file per image.

+YAML files Usage:

+YAML files can be used to specify the configuration of the YOLO model, such as the architecture, hyperparameters, and any specific details about the network.
+In some cases, YAML files may include information about anchor boxes, which are important for the YOLO model to predict bounding boxes accurately.
+YAML is a human-readable format, it is easy for users to understand and modify configuration settings without directly manipulating code.
 <-------------------------------------------------------------------------------------------------------------------------------------------------------->
 REFERENCES:
 >clone the yolov5 model from : git clone https://github.com/rkuo2000/yolov5 .
 This yolo model which has been already created is used for trainig our datasets in